 Jayash Paudel, an assistant professor in the Department of Economics recently published research in Social Science & Medicine about the effects of COVID-19 on mental health.
 In this research, Paudel used a large-scale survey of over 100,000 individuals across the globe to find that (a) females bear a much larger mental health burden than males during the pandemic, and (b) anxiety among individuals staying at home increases with household size.

-The research publication can be viewed here.
+The research publication can be viewed on the Science Direct website.

 Results from this research quantify the magnitude of mental health damages associated with the ongoing COVID-19 pandemic.
 Empirical estimates from this study can be used to determine which regions to target, and identify timely and cost-effective policies for improved mental health services.